 However, capital gains may remain partially tax-exempt (partial exemption) if the Fund meets the German Investment Tax Act requirements for an equity fund or a mixed fund.
 These requirements must also arise from the investment conditions.
-Conversely, if there is a loss on the sale, the loss equal to the partial exemption that is to be applied cannot be deducted at investor level.
+Conversely, if there is a loss on the sale, the loss in the amount of the partial exemption to be applied cannot be deducted at investor level.